Your money-making expert. Financial journalist, TV and radio personality.

 Also, make sure you sign-up to our newsletter so that you find out about our weekly competitions.
 We often have social media competitions too so follow us at @MoneyMagpie on Twitter and like us on Facebook.

-Check out our tips on how to be a pro at comping and you could be winning some fantastic prizes in the not too distant future…
+Below, check out some ways to be a pro at comping and you could be winning some fantastic prizes in the not too distant future…

 Surprisingly, people are more likely to enter competitions for cheaper prizes than for the expensive ones.
 That is, competitions to win prizes such as crisps and chocolate, instead of entering competitions to win prizes such as TV’s and game consoles.